Amy Watson: Career

 In 1998, Watson was selected to attend a three-week course given by Suzanne Farrell in Washington.
 She performed so well that Farrell signed her up to go on tour with her ballet company where she remained for the next two years.
 In July 2000, she was invited to join the Royal Danish Ballet in Copenhagen where she became a soloist in 2003 and a principal dancer in 2007.

 Her leading roles have included Aurora in The Sleeping Beauty, Odette/Odile in Swan Lake, Kitri and Mercedes in Don Quixote, Teresina in Bournonville's Napoli, and Olga in Onegin.
 She has also performed in modernistic works such as The Cage, Chroma and Ohad Naharin's Minus 7.
 Her role as Anita in West Side Story Suite also required her to sing.
 Although her brother is a Broadway performer, she found it quite a challenge.

 In early 2014, Watson became an exchange artist with the American Ballet Theatre where she debuted with Myrta in Giselle in Minneapolis.

+She ended her career in October 2021, dancing the role of Lady Capulet in John Neumeier's Romeo and Juliet.